August 7, 2025

 4. Technology (7%):

-Gold’s exceptional conductivity and resistance to corrosion make it indispensable in high-tech industries, including electronics, medical devices, and aerospace engineering.
+Gold’s exceptional conductivity and corrosion resistance make it indispensable in high-tech industries, including electronics, medical devices, and aerospace engineering.

 5. Miscellaneous Uses (7%):